Install PostgreSQL on CentOS 6

 By default the postgresql service will be stopped and not enabled.
 Check this using the below commands.

-postgresql 0:off 1:off 2:off 3:off 4:off 5:off 6:off
+# chkconfig postgresql --list postgresql 0:off 1:off 2:off 3:off 4:off 5:off 6:off # service postgresql status postmaster is stopped

 Start the service and enable it on boot time using the below commands

-postgresql 0:off 1:off 2:on 3:on 4:on 5:on 6:off
+# service postgresql start # chkconfig postgresql on # chkconfig postgresql --list postgresql 0:off 1:off 2:on 3:on 4:on 5:on 6:off

 Verify the service using netstat command as shown below